The law on hate speech

 Proposed changes to the law

-The Minister for Justice has announced that the current law on hate speech will change and new laws on hate crime will be introduced.
-The Incitement to Hatred and Hate Crime Bill will (if enacted):
+The current law on hate speech is likely to change in 2023.
+New laws have been published and will be debated in the Oireachtas soon.
+The Criminal Justice (Incitement to Violence or Hatred and Hate Offences) Bill will (if enacted):

 - Create new laws to deal with hate crimes